 An institution must determine the withdrawal date for a Title IV recipient who unofficially withdraws no later than 30 days after the end of the semester in which the student unofficially withdrew or the end of the academic year in which the student unofficially withdrew, whichever is earlier.

 Number of Days in Semester

 The percentage of time the student completed for the semester determines the "earned percentage."
 The earned percentage is based on calendar days in the semester, including weekends.
 Only scheduled breaks of at least 5 days will be excluded.
 The length of the break is determined by counting from the first day of the break up to the next day on which classes are offered.
 The weekends preceding and following the break are counted as part of the break, unless Saturday classes are scheduled.
 If Saturday classes are scheduled in the weekend preceding the break, only the Sunday would be counted as part of the break.
 If Saturday classes are scheduled in the weekend following the break, neither Saturday nor Sunday is counted as part of the break.

-A Return of Title IV funds calculation must be performed if a student resigns (officially or unofficially) before completing more than 60% of the semester in which any of the following Title IV funds were disbursed or could have been disbursed, as defined by Federal Regulations: Pell Grant, SEOG, LEAP, Subsidized Stafford loan, Unsubsidized Stafford loan, or PLUS loan.
+A Return of Title IV funds calculation must be performed if a student resigns (officially or unofficially) before completing more than 60% of the semester in which any of the following Title IV funds were disbursed or could have been disbursed, as defined by Federal Regulations: Pell Grant, SEOG, Direct Subsidized loan, Direct Unsubsidized loan, or PLUS loan.